sh1nra999/pwn.college_maanav/hellohackers.md

 ## Challenge : Intro to Arguments

-### Objective: Learning about the differences in commands and arguments passed to the command line interface (shell).
+### Objective : Learning about the differences in commands and arguments passed to the command line interface (shell).

-Flag: `pwn.college{8BHovhBpwvSfqL_32dR0FjBlAiq.QX4YjM1wCO3EzNzEzW}`
+Flag : `pwn.college{8BHovhBpwvSfqL_32dR0FjBlAiq.QX4YjM1wCO3EzNzEzW}`

 ```
 hello hackers